 Pan Seared T-Bone Steak is tender, moist and full of amazing flavor.

-It’s the perfect hearty main dish for a weeknight meal or for any occasion.
+It’s the perfect hearty main dish for a weeknight meal.

 Pairs well with my Roasted Asparagus.

 EDITOR’S NOTE (November 17, 2022): Published this recipe for the first time on March 27, 2020.
 Today, I added nutrition facts.

 DISCLAIMER (NOT SPONSORED): I have not been paid to endorse the pictured product nor to mention any brand names.

 Delighted to share the ingredients I purchased and used to make this delicious steak and online sources that provided helpful tips.
 All comments are my own.

 This main dish is my twist on an original recipe I discovered on FoodNetwork.com.